optimus1010t/networks_lab_2024/A3/docs/to_do.md

 how do we get to know that the entire thing is recieved like what is the EOF? -- \r\n what should be the buffer/packet size over tcp -- 4000, added other constraints too

+final:
+    case insensitive
+    check if we can send mail to a single mail server with multiple mail clients handle multiline output from the server
+    adding the RECIEVED line which indicates time and all give prot number as a command line argument smtp